peter88213/nvhelp-de/source/export_menu.rst

 - Abschnittstitel
 - Abschnittsbeschreibung
 - Perspektive
-- One column per plot line with the section's plot line notes
+- One column per Plotlinie with the section's Plotlinie notes
 - Tags
 - A/R
 - Ziel